- Student Email Communication Policy

 (8) (serious) continues for more than a very short period of time to physically prevent, or clearly attempt to prevent, passage within, or unimpeded use of, a University facility, and thereby interferes with the normal conduct of a University function;

 (9) (serious) enters or remains in a University facility without authorization at a time after the facility has been declared closed by the University; (Comment: The University shall make all reasonable attempts to publicize this declaration to the fullest extent possible.)

 (10) (simple) enters a private office without authorization;

-(11) (serious) holds or occupies a private office for his own purposes; (Comment: Persons may not enter a private office unless invited and then not in excess of the number designated or invited by the occupant.
+(11) (serious) holds or occupies a private office for his own purposes; (Comment: Persons may not enter a private office unless invited and then not substantially in excess of the number designated or invited by the occupant.
 Anyone so entering must leave on request of a recognized occupant of such office or on request of another authorized person.
-Passage through reception areas leading to private offices must not be obstructed.
+Passage through reception areas leading to private offices must not be obstructed for more than a short period of time.
 Clear and unimpeded passageway through lobbies, corridors, and stairways must be maintained at all times.
-For this purpose, the delegate may advise demonstrators as to the permissible number of participants in such restricted areas and regulate the location of such participants.
+For this purpose, the Delegate may advise demonstrators as to the permissible number of participants in such restricted areas and regulate the location of such participants.
 Persons may use rooms in which instruction, research, or study normally take place only when such rooms are assigned to them through established University procedures.)

 (12) (simple) causes a noise that substantially hinders others in their normal academic activities;

 (14) (serious) disrupts a University function or renders its continuation impossible;